JoelLeeJie/GenshinDatabase/README.md

 Step 6: Create wpf to get data from tables.
 Step 7: wpf should be able to insert characterBuild data(data from user on which character + which weapon + which artifacts etc) into characterbuild table.

+Step 8: Store database in free remote server, and allow wpf to access it there.

 GenshinDB - GenshinDB-RawData - GetRawData: GetRawDataProgram.cs takes data from https://api.genshin.dev/, and stores the data temporarily in RawData folder.
 It then converts the information and stores it in multiple csv files, one for each table, for copy.